kubeflow/pipelines/components/gcp/bigquery/query/to_gcs/README.md

 # Summary

-A Kubeflow Pipeline component to submit a query to BigQuery and store the result in a table in BigQuery
+A Kubeflow Pipeline component to submit a query to BigQuery and store the result in a Cloud Storage bucket.

 # Details